adamkucharski/rules-of-contagion/README.md

 # rules-of-contagion
 This repository contains code and data to accompany [The Rules of Contagion: Why Things Spread - and Why They Stop](https://amzn.to/2JJbwxo) by Adam Kucharski.

-If you use any of the code/analysis under the GNU license, please cite 'Kucharski AJ, The Rules of Contagion: Why Things Spread - and Why They Stop, Profile Books, 2020' as well as any relevant data sources (listed below).
+If you use any of the code/analysis under the GNU license, please cite 'Kucharski AJ, The Rules of Contagion: Why Things Spread - and Why They Stop, Wellcome Collection/Profile Books, 2020' as well as any relevant data sources (listed below).

 ### Guide to files